LA JOLLA TOWN COUNCIL

 President’s Letter

+I am profoundly grateful for God's guidance in sustaining the La Jolla Town Council's legacy of community service.
 I deeply appreciate the Trustees who believed in my leadership and the new Trustees who answered the call to serve.
+Despite facing considerable challenges, La Jolla Town Council remained steadfast in serving our community with grace, calm, and kindness.

 Together, we demonstrated that commitment to service transcends adversity.

-As we move forward, may the year bring good health, prosperity, and continued success to our entire community.
+Wishing everyone a year of good health, prosperity, and continued success for our entire community.

 With gratitude and warm regards,